yousfiwael/EthIdentityStore/avoiding_common_attacks.md

 I have mitigated against this risk by:

-- implementing  validations and reverting the transaction on failure.
+- Implementing  validations and reverting the transaction on failure.

 ## Tx.origin